 What do I tell my family?
-Am I going to be able to continue working?
+Will I be able to continue working?
 How do I pay for treatment?
 What happens after my treatment is finished?

 The answers to these questions are different for everyone because no two people experience cancer in the same way.
-A cancer diagnosis may make you feel worried, sad, confused, or angry.
+A cancer diagnosis may make you feel worried, sad, confused or angry.
 Your world has changed and is now filled with information and medical terms you never thought you needed to learn.
-And in addition to the physical difficulties, there are emotional and financial issues that you must learn to manage.
+In addition to the physical difficulties, there are emotional and financial issues that you must learn to manage.
 Without a doubt, cancer turns your world upside down.

 This booklet will help you understand the challenges that are a part of living with cancer and provide you with the tools you need to cope better with this experience.
 You will learn that you are not alone—there are sources of support available to you.

-When someone is diagnosed with cancer, it seems everyone is focused, and rightly so, on the person’s physical well-being especially as it pertains to treatments, side effects, doctor’s visits, tests.
+When someone is diagnosed with cancer, it seems everyone is focused, and rightly so, on the person’s physical well-being especially as it pertains to treatments, side effects, doctor’s visits and tests.
 There are many aspects of your life that are affected by a diagnosis.
-For instance, cancer can impact your self-image, work, family, friendships, and how you go about living life.
+For instance, cancer can impact your self-image, work, family, friendships and how you go about living life.

 Experts agree that the standard of care for all cancer patients must include not only addressing the practical impact on the individual, but also how the diagnosis affects a person’s emotional and spiritual well-being.
 CancerCare’s oncology social workers understand the complexity of issues raised by cancer.
 More importantly, social workers know that finding ways to cope with these concerns can bring an enormous sense of relief to both the person with cancer and his or her loved ones.

 Oncology social workers are professionals who provide emotional support to people with cancer.
 Oncology social workers can help individuals living with cancer access practical assistance as well.